 Remember though, any change to a dust collection system must be made by an expert.
 Otherwise, you could throw it off balance and reduce its effectiveness.

-In our next article, we’ll provide you with some examples of issues associated with low pressure.
+In our next article, we’ll provide you some examples of issues associated with low amperage.
 In the meantime, don’t hesitate to contact us!